-Intune and Microsoft Enterprise Mobility + Security (EMS) provide a uniquely integrated conditional access solution (Classic portal) for Exchange Server, which ensures that no mobile app can access email until that device is enrolled with Intune.
-You can do this all without deploying another gateway machine to the edge of your corporate network.
+Intune and Microsoft Enterprise Mobility + Security (EMS) provide a uniquely integrated conditional access solution for Exchange Server, which ensures that no mobile app can access email until that device is enrolled with Intune.
+You can implement this type of email access without deploying another gateway machine to the edge of your corporate network.

 Intune also supports enabling access to mobile apps that require secure access to on-premises data, such as line-of-business app servers.
-This is typically done using Intune-managed certificates (Classic portal) for access control, combined with a standard VPN gateway or proxy in the perimeter such as Microsoft Azure Active Directory Application Proxy.
+This type of access is typically done using Intune-managed certificates for access control, combined with a standard VPN gateway or proxy in the perimeter such as Microsoft Azure Active Directory Application Proxy.

 In these cases, the only way to access corporate data is to enroll the device into management.
 Once the devices are enrolled, the management system ensures that they are compliant with your policies before they can access corporate data.
 Additionally, Intune’s App Wrapping Tool and App SDK can help contain the accessed data within your line-of-business app, so that it can’t pass corporate data to consumer apps or services.

 Protecting your Office 365 email and data so it can be safely accessed by mobile devices

 Protecting corporate data in Office 365 (email, documents, instant messages, contacts) could not be easier for you or more seamless for your users.